yegor256/blog/_drafts/object.md

 The same logic should be applicable to all other names.
 Always think about **what it is**, instead of what it does.

-## Interfaces

-A good object always work by a contract.
-He works for someone.
-He is ready to be hired and obey a contract.
-He wants to be hired

-## Either final or abstract
+## Its Class Is Either Final or Abstract

+A good object comes from either final or abstract class.
+A `final` class is the one that can't be extended via inheritance.
+An `abstract` class is the one that can't have children.

 ## Hall of Fame